RupaKurinchiVendhan/WiSoDiffusion/README.md

 ## Brief

-This is an unofficial implementation of WiSoDiffusion, an extension of [WiSoSuper] (https://arxiv.org/abs/2109.08770.pdf ).
+This is an unofficial implementation of WiSoDiffusion, an extension of WiSoSuper (https://arxiv.org/abs/2109.08770.pdf).
 The goal of this project is to apply a state-of the art diffusion-based model to the problem of super-resolving raw wind speed values.
 This has potential applications in renewable energy planning on local scales.
-This implementation uses SR3, the model proposed by "Image Super-Resolution via Iterative Refinement" ([paper] (https://arxiv.org/pdf/2104.07636.pdf )).
+This implementation uses SR3, the model proposed by "Image Super-Resolution via Iterative Refinement" (https://arxiv.org/pdf/2104.07636.pdf).

 ### Training Step